 - Be aware that building trust takes hard work and it’s not immediate

 - Support and be honest with your team

 - Embrace and push a culture of sharing

-- Don’t do the rest for one day, be consistent
+- Don’t do all of this for one day, be consistent

 Above all, remember that great leadership starts with great communication and keep in mind your positive leadership traits.

 But, why do you want to be a leader?

 When you boil it down, there are a few key reasons to choose to lead: